Geometrization of the local Langlands correspondence: The singularities of the moduli space

 \subsubsection{The case of $Z^1(W_E,\hat{G})$}

 Now we apply the preceding theory in the case $A=\mathbb Z_\ell$ and $X=Z^1(W_E,\hat{G})$ (which is only a union of affine schemes, but this is not a problem).
-We can also pass to the quotient stack $Z^1(W_E,\hat{G})/\hat{G}$.
+We can also pass to the quotient stack $Z^1(W_E,\hat{G})/\hat{G}$ as the formation of $\mathrm{Sing}$ commutes with smooth maps.
 According to Corollary~\ref{coro:description complexe cotangent par dualite}, there is an embedding

-where $\hat{\mathfrak{g}}=\Lie \hat{G}$ and $[\hat{\mathfrak{g}}^* /\hat{G}]$ is seen here as a vector bundle on $B\hat{G}=[\Spec \mathbb{Z}_\ell/\hat{G}]$.
+where $\hat{\mathfrak{g}}=\Lie \hat{G}$ and $[\hat{\mathfrak{g}}^* /\hat{G}]$ is seen here as a vector bundle on $\ast/\hat{G}=[\Spec \mathbb{Z}_\ell/\hat{G}]$.
 Let $\mathcal{N}_{\hat{G}}^* \subset \hat{\mathfrak{g}}^*$ be the nilpotent cone; by this we mean the closed subset of all $\hat{G}$-orbits whose closure contains the origin.
 (If there is a $\hat{G}$-equivariant isomorphism between $\hat{\mathfrak{g}}^*$ and $\hat{\mathfrak{g}}$, this would identify with the usual nilpotent cone.)
 Since this is stable under the adjoint action this defines a Zariski closed substack

 \begin{proposition} For a $\mathbb{Z}_\ell$-field $L$ and a point $x:\Spec (L)\to [Z^1(W_E,\hat{G})/\hat{G}]$ we have